Nyamkani/STM32H7_Modules/openAMP_h7/readme.md

-#this project has generated for rtos+openAMP for stm32h7.
+# this project has generated for rtos+openAMP for stm32h7.

-%added this code to linker  "xx_flash.ld"

 * 0. Modified this code to linker  "xx_flash.ld"